mphillips007 via iStockPhoto

 Challenges with Streaming

-Cable was effectively a monopoly, but since the introduction of streaming, there are now many competitors.
+Since the introduction of streaming, many competitors have entered the market.
 As streaming became ubiquitous, many smaller players tried to differentiate themselves and take a share of the market.
 However, this was costly because companies had to buy or make content to gain subscribers.
 In 2021, Netflix was the only platform making money.
 All players, including Disney+, Warner Brothers Discovery, Paramount, and Peacock, were losing money because they were spending too much on content.
 Another challenge within the industry is that there are no costs to switch: subscribers do not have to pay any sign-on fees so they are not incentivized to stay with a particular platform.
 The overarching problem was that these businesses were subscale: they had too few subscribers, yet they had to continue producing content to gain market share.
 In response, the industry had to consolidate to get economies of scale and become profitable.

 Competitive Forces Drive Change in the Streaming Landscape